DominCyber/Automate-Cybersecurity-Tasks-with-Python/README.md

 # Automate Cybersecurity Tasks with Python
 ## Objective
+Utilize the Coursera Google Cybersecurity Professional Certificate Course to obtain more cyber skills, like using Python-enabled security tools.
+This course section provide guide projects to rapidly familiarize users with Python for security applications.
+Specifically, this project demonstrated processes that imported, opened, read, extracted, parsed, and updated data from an external log file, utilizing the various components of the Python Programming Language.

 ### Skills Learned

-<p>Understand how the Python programming language is used in security</p>
+Understand how the Python programming language is used in security
 <p>Understand how various data types are handled in Python</p>
 <p>Incorporate variables into Python code</p>
 <p>Write conditional statements in Python</p>